 - Ticket-fill became our Games-time plan to utilise empty accredited seats with school groups in key venues.

 - Ticket re-use around the Olympic Park venues enabled people with a £10 Park ticket to access multiple sports when fans left early, so they could watch Olympic sports live.

 - In the Paras we had very affordable £10 tickets across all sports.
 We then created Para ‘day pass tickets’ to enable people to taste 3 or 4 sports on one ticket, seeing multiple Para sports for the first time.

 - We designed and printed Ticketing Guides that were accessible on every high street across the UK.
 The Ticketing Guide was also created in braille and large print.

-NC: My experience at London 2012 and the fantastic people I was privileged to learn from like Jean Tomlin and Stephen Frost has completely shaped the way I have approached diversity and inclusion throughout my career.
+NC: My experience at London 2012 and the fantastic people I was privileged to learn from like Jean Tomlin and Stephen Frost has completely shaped the way I have approached D&I throughout my career.
 It was the most diverse group of people I had ever been a part of, and I experienced the way my thinking was challenged and the huge value in that.
 In the 10 years since London 2012, I have striven to recreate it in every organisation.
 Perhaps the most practical thing I learnt was that the best thing is always to ask the individual, for example disability comes in more than a hundred different forms, very few visible.
 People get scared of getting it wrong, and so shy away from approaching people and learning.
 Not trying is far worse.
 Ask the questions, learn, and adapt your thinking.
 Only by doing that will you ever be able to be more inclusive as an individual and as a business.
 Finally, if your pipeline of talent isn’t diverse, that’s on you – do the work to change the pipeline don’t change your standards.

 What D&I developments have you seen since London 2012?